-Trigonometry, with a functional approach, is designed for students who will continue to Pre-Calculus or will continue mathematics in college.
-Topics covered include right triangle trigonometry, the unit circle, graphs of trigonometric functions and their transformations, trigonometric identities, equation solving and applications of trigonometric functions (including inverse trigonometric functions), vectors, and polar equations.
+Topics covered in Pre-Calculus include a reinforcement of Algebra II Skills, rational equations, radical expressions on rational exponents, functions, exponential and logarithmic functions, circles, right triangle trigonometry, the unit circle, and trigonometric functions.
 The use of the graphing calculator is an integral component of the course and helps to build a deeper understanding of the concepts.
-This course places students on a track to be successful in AP Statistics at MSMHS or at the post-secondary level.
+This course places students on a track to be successful in AP Statistics or Real World Math at MSMHS or at the post-secondary level.
 Preparation for SAT is embedded.